 • Talent engagement workflows

-• CRM-driven automation
+• CRM-led automation

 • Skills data management